Shifting perspectives: 5 books especially worth reading during the pandemic

 Jennifer McShane looks back at some of her recent favourite reads; those which offer a different way to view the world we’re living in now.

 THE ART OF THE GLIMPSE: 100 IRISH SHORT STORIES SELECTED BY SINEAD GLEESON (HEAD OF ZEUS, APPROX €24.99)

-We are in a new Ireland, thanks to the many events of this year, so the very notion of our identity, our idea of, and appreciation for, home, travelling back to the place we had once left behind – it all takes on a different meaning.
+We are in a new Ireland, thanks to the many events of the last few months, so the very notion of our identity, our idea of, and appreciation for, home, traveling back to the place we had once left behind – it all takes on a different meaning.
 Its politics, conflicts, inequalities, fables, history (both old and new) and love stories – each are reflected in a short story from writers we know and those we will discover.
 The Irish landscape is set to shift once again, but, as this collection proves, we will find ways to adapt and thrive, as we have done many times before.

 LOVE LIFE BY FIONA CRIBBEN (APPROX €35)